fatah4561/graphql-ecommerce/README.md

 ## About

-This project is a feature-rich GraphQL e-commerce backend built with **Encore.ts** and **Apollo Server**.
+This project is a feature-rich GraphQL e-commerce backend built with --Encore.ts-- and --Apollo Server--.
-It serves as my personal learning journal for **TypeScript, GraphQL, and Encore.ts** on the backend.
+It serves as my personal learning journal for --TypeScript, GraphQL, and Encore.ts-- on the backend.

 I designed this project with a strong emphasis on: